researchart/fse20/submissions/reusable/UnderstandingTypeChanges-419/INSTALL.md

    Run: `python 3AnalyseTypeChanges.py`

    - **NOTE:** This step takes a while, because it will analyse all the commits in the project `guice` that contain a type change.
-   If you are a user, who just wants to check out how the tool works, abort the command after a 3-4 minutes of analysis.
+   If you are a user, who just wants to check out how the tool works, abort the command after 5 minutes of analysis.

 5. Working Directory: `~/RunTypeChangeStudy`